lechoo/toddmotto.github.com/_posts/2013-01-22-fluid-and-responsive-youtube-and-vimeo-videos-with-fluidvids-js.md

 ### Usage

-Just drop the JavaScript file into your page, and let it work it's magic.
+Just drop the JavaScript file into your page (this needs to be placed before the closing &lt;/body&gt; tag or inside a DOM ready function wrapper) and let it work it's magic.
 No config required.
 Minified version also included in the download.

 ### Browser Compatibility